jhaslowh/JC2-SES/README.md

 /pos : get your current position
 /tpp [player name] : teliport yourself to the given player
 /tpl [x] [z] : teliport to the specified location
+/time [value] : Set the time of day for the world.
+Can either be a number [0-24], "day", or "night"
 /clear : Clear chat
 /whisper [player name] "[message]" : send private message to player